spark-engine/event/README.md

 event.resize.disableAnimation()
 ```

-This registers itself with `resizeStart` and `resizeEnd` event managers to optimize event listener usage and
+This registers itself with `resize.start` and `resize.stop` event managers to optimize event listener usage and
 offer the best performance possible.